WorldQL/mc_provisioner/README.md

 1. Download the latest `provisioner` binary from [GitHub Releases](https://github.com/WorldQL/mc_provisioner/releases).
   Either save it to a directory where you will be managing your servers, or add it to your PATH for global access.
 2. *__Optional__: Copy a `plugins` directory into the directory where you will be managing the servers.*
+3. *__Optional__: Create a `config` directory for non-plugin configuration files you want to copy*. (bukkit.yml, paper.yml, pufferfish.yml, etc.)
-3. Create and fill out a `provisioner.toml` config file for ease of use.
+4. Create and fill out a `provisioner.toml` config file for ease of use.
-4. Run `./provisioner init` to create your servers and then `./provisioner start` to run them all in the background.
+5. Run `./provisioner init` to create your servers and then `./provisioner start` to run them all in the background.

 ### Commands and Flags
 | Command | Run | Usage |